NHSDigital/im1-pfs-auth/docs/developer-guides/Proxygen_CLI.md

 4. Set up proxygen credentials and settings

-   Follow the instructions in the [APIM Documentation](https://nhsd-confluence.digital.nhs.uk/spaces/APM/pages/804495095/Proxygen+CLI+user+guide#ProxygenCLIuserguide-Configuringsettingsandcredentials) to set up your credentials and settings.
+   Complete steps 2.2 from instructions in the [APIM Documentation](https://nhsd-confluence.digital.nhs.uk/spaces/APM/pages/804495095/Proxygen+CLI+user+guide#ProxygenCLIuserguide-Configuringsettingsandcredentials) to set up your credentials and settings.

    > [!NOTE]
    > proxygen-cli doesn't use `-h` to display help.
 Instead, use `--help` to see available commands and options.